Propagation of regularity for Monge-Amp\`ere exhaustions and Kobayashi metrics: The proof of the Propagation of Regularity Theorem

 Any tensor field $J_t$ of the form \eqref{tensoruccio} is determined by its restrictions to the distribution $\cH$.
-If we also assume that it is a (possibly non-integrable) complex structure -- that is, condition {\it (a)} -- then it is actually determined by its associated $J_t$-antiholomorphic distributions $ \cH^{01}_t \subset \cH^\bC$.
-If the family $J_t$ satisfies also {\it (b)}, {\it (c)} and {\it (d)}, then, by Lemma \ref{lemma3.8}, it is a one-parameter family of L-complex structure, according to Definition \ref{definition5.1}.
+If we also assume that it is an almost complex structure -- that is, condition {\it (b)} -- then it is actually determined by its associated $J_t$-antiholomorphic distributions $ \cH^{01}_t \subset \cH^\bC$.
+If the family $J_t$ satisfies also {\it (a)}, {\it (c)} and {\it (d)}, then, by Lemma \ref{lemma3.8}, it is a one-parameter family of L-complex structure, according to Definition \ref{definition5.1}.